 Once you discover what this is, you can double down on it in all aspects of your customer experience, from marketing, messaging, and sales to customer retention and loyalty.

 A great example of this comes from Apple.
 One of their continuity features is the ability to copy text on one device and paste it on another—and Apple users love it:

-Superhuman, an invite-only email app, is another example of competitive edge.
-Superhuman prides itself for “the fastest email experience ever made.”
+Superhuman, an invite-only email app, is another example of a competitive edge.
+Superhuman prides itself on “the fastest email experience ever made.”

 When they surveyed customers to find out how many of them would be disappointed if they could no longer use Superhuman, they found a pattern:

-Speed, focus, and keyboard shortcuts were a recurring pattern happy customers mentioned.
+Speed, focus, and keyboard shortcuts were recurring patterns happy customers mentioned.
 It’s easy to see why the complete Superhuman experience, from signing up and onboarding to product updates and customer support emails, emphasizes speed and helps customers achieve it.

 Finding your competitive edge means understanding what creates genuine value for your customers.
 It’s what they see as more important than the product’s price, and they struggle to imagine their life and work without it.